Riesz feature representation: scale equivariant scattering network for classification tasks: Discussion

 As a result, the number of features is significantly reduced compared to other representations such as scattering networks.
 Our representation contains only 85 features, which is a reduction by factor 4 compared to the corresponding scattering representation.

 A consequence of scale equivariance is the generalization to unseen scales.
+Hence, this work complements and reflects on the previous research efforts on scale generalization \cite{barisin22riesz, lindeberg2020,lindeberg2022scale, jansson22}.
 We show this empirically on the MNIST Large Scale dataset by training an SVM classifier on the Riesz feature representation on a fixed scale, and testing on unseen scales that differ significantly from the one in the training set.
 Moreover, our representation proves to be useful for texture classification on the KTH-tips dataset with a small training set.
 When including all scales in the training set, the Riesz feature representation yields results comparable to those of the scattering network.
 However, when splitting training and testing set along scales, the Riesz feature representation turns out to be more robust.

 Important benefits of scattering networks are that they avoid the time-consuming training process and parameter tuning as needed for CNNs and work well even for small training sets.
 Only 40 and 500 training images per class were needed for KTH-tips and MNIST Large Scale, respectively, to achieve accuracies over 0.9.
 The most important benefit of using the Riesz transform is however that robustness to scale variations is ensured without additional training.
+This was proven to be true even for scale variations in the natural images of the CIFAR-10 dataset.
+However, the experiments on CIFAR-10 show that deep networks still have better general discriminative properties than the proposed approach on the original test.
+Hence, future work should aim to close this gap: to investigate whether it is possible to improve the discriminative power of this representation while preserving the majority of the mathematical properties.

 All types of scattering networks including our approach rely on using only the amplitude to design feature representations, i.e. the phase is completely discarded.
 In one of the first works on scattering networks~\cite{bruna2012-2} it was argued that phase can be reconstructed from amplitude information by solving the so-called phase recovery problem~\cite{waldspurger2012}.
 However, phase recovery is a non-convex optimization problem.
-Hence, the question remains open, how to utilize the phase information in the framework of scattering networks and whether that would result in improved capabilities of this class of methods.
+Hence, the question remains open, how to use the phase information in the framework of scattering networks and whether that would result in improved capabilities of this class of methods.

 The main challenge in applying the Riesz feature representation to a wider range of problems (e.g. object detection) is to devise a scale equivariant bounding box algorithm.
 This is required for images with complex scenes which contain several objects belonging to different classes.
 A scale equivariant bounding box algorithm is hence subject of future work.